nightwarrior-xxx/Azure_Practise/docs/storage_accounts.md

 ![replications](./img/replications.png)

 ## Components of Azure Storage
+ The following are the components of Azure Storage followed by the hands-on with python3.

 ## Blob Service
 File system service where you can upload any file.
 Same as S3 in Amazon Web Services.
 *Containers* Here containers are same as folder where you store files.

+Now suppose you want to storage images after processing images for your image processing website, so can use the following access tiers available in Azure Blob Service.

 There are 3 public access levels